dougeby/IntuneDocs/intune/use-docs.md

 To share feedback on the docs.microsoft.com platform, see [Docs feedback](https://aka.ms/sitefeedback).
 The platform includes all of the wrapper components such as the header, table of contents, and right menu.
 Also how the articles render in the browser, such as the font, alert boxes, and page anchors.

-## <a name="bkmk_notifications"></a> Notifications

-To receive notifications when content changes in the documentation library, use the following steps:

-1. Use the [docs search](https://docs.microsoft.com/search/index?scope=ConfigMgr) to find an article or set of articles.
-For example:
-    - Search for a single article by title: ["Set up enrollment for Windows devices"](https://docs.microsoft.com/search/index?search=%22set+up+enrollment+for+Windows+devices%22&scope=intune)
-    - Search for any article regarding [enrollment](https://docs.microsoft.com/search/index?search=enrollment&scope=Intune)
-2. In the upper right corner, click the **RSS** link.
-3. Use this feed in any RSS application to receive notifications when there is a change to any of the search results.

-> [!Tip]
-> You can also **Watch** the [SCCMdocs repository](https://github.com/MicrosoftDocs/SCCMdocs) on GitHub.
-This method generates a lot of notifications.
-It also doesn't include changes from a private repository used by Microsoft.

 ## Contribute to docs

-The Configuration Manager documentation library, like most content on docs.microsoft.com, is open-sourced on GitHub.
+The Intune documentation, like most content on docs.microsoft.com, is open-sourced on GitHub.
 This library accepts and encourages community contributions.
 For more information on how to get started, see the [Contributor Guide](https://docs.microsoft.com/contribute).
 Creating a [GitHub account](https://github.com/join) is the only prerequisite.

-#### Basic steps to contribute to intunedocs
+### Basic steps to contribute to intunedocs

 1. From the target article, click **Edit**.
 This action opens the source file in GitHub.